Small and Emotional Wedding at a Switzerland Style Chalet in MPLS

 You won’t have to rent chairs, they are included.

 - A lot of photo spots all around

 The 759 acres of nature provided by Theodore Wirth Park should be enough diversity for your wedding pictures.
-Let’s thin to The Theodore Wirth Lake, the adjacent hill, the golf course, the trails, the wood bridge, the wild flowers, the Bassett Creek.
-If you need extras location, you can even consider the Eloise Butler Wildflower Garden.
+Let’s thin to Theodore Wirth Lake, the adjacent hill, the golf course, the trails, the wood bridge, the wildflowers, and the Bassett Creek.
+If you need an extra location, you can even consider the Eloise Butler Wildflower Garden.